Luis Urías Player Props: Brewers vs. Pirates

 Luis Urías At The Plate

-- Urias is batting .107 with a double, a home run and four walks.
+- Urias has a double, a home run and four walks while hitting .097.

-- In three of 10 games this year, Urias got a hit, but only one each time.
+- Urias has gotten a hit in three of 11 games this season, but he has zero multi-hit games.

 - Urias has picked up an RBI twice this year, but just one in each of those games.

-- He has scored in three games this season (30.0%), but has had no multi-run games.
+- He has scored in three of 11 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.